UoMResearchIT/matlab-novice/episodes/03-loading_data.md

   logical
    1
 ```
-So we know that day 9 was still relatively low inflamation,
+So we know that at day 9 there was signifficant inflamation,
-that it is not the day with the highest inflamation,
+but that it is not the day with the highest inflamation;
-that every patient was at least a bit inflamed at that moment,
+Also, that every patient was at least a bit inflamed at that moment,
-and that the std of his inflamation is below the average (so datapoints are closer to each other).
+and that the std of inflamation this day is below the average (so datapoints are closer to each other).

 :::::::::::::::::::::::::::::::::::::::  challenge